kchristidis/watchtower/README.md

 Use the REST API to programmatically export sensor data, and build applications on top of **Watchtower**.

+[Video presentation](https://www.youtube.com/watch?v=rJIvThQTJWE) of the project on Design Day: 24m01s to 25m02s

 ## Contents

   - Source code for the Web interface